-In addition, several reviews of other flight and training manuals are provided below, not to blame but to learn from.
+In addition, several reviews of other flight and training manuals are provided below, not to apportion blame or liability, but to learn from.

 VMCA is explained in an increasing level of detail in the papers #1 to #3 presented below and also briefly on the VMCA page.